smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 When logged on to a green screen workstation, it is very helpful to use the full screen command entry mode.
-This is the best way to capture longer command lines so they can be pasted into an OpCon job\'s Call command box.
+This is the best way to capture longer command lines so they can be pasted into an OpCon job's Call command box.

 To enter the full screen mode for IBM i commands, type the following